 She is the founder and artistic director of El Otro Lado, an international percussion ensemble (USA-Mexico).
 In 2017, El Otro Lado recorded a live album of new arrangements of music written by the members of M’Boom.
-El Otro Lado ensemble reimagined M’Boom’s visions of friendship, solidarity and resistance in a contemporary context– the USA/ Mexico border region in the era of Trump.
+El Otro Lado ensemble reimagined M’Boom’s visions of friendship, solidarity and resistance in a contemporary context.
+In recognizing the power of music to build community, El Otro Lado was created to celebrate all forms of diversity and to draw attention to issues of social, economic and environmental justice.
+More specifically, this concert voiced opposition to the criminalization of border crossings and the separation of migrant families by the United States Government.

 Dr. Bowden completed a seven-year tenure with UC San Diego’s resident percussion ensemble, red fish blue fish from 2010 through 2017.
 During this time, she shared the stage with Eighth Blackbird, Bang on a Can All Stars, International Contemporary Ensemble (ICE), the Dalai Lama and many others.
 While at UC San Diego, she also collaborated with composers, improvisers and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.